 Currency is the deepest and most liquid of all the financial markets and Record's investment process is restricted to the developed market currencies that settle in Continuous Linked Settlement ("CLS").
 The exception to this is the Emerging Market product where a minority of currencies are non-deliverable and hence non-deliverable forwards must be utilised.

+Business risk is considered as part of stress testing.
 The stress tests consider the effects of poor markets in terms of loss of mandates and hence AUME declines.